 Communication and practical interventions that nurses may utilise to promote and protect health or support behaviour change.

-Use of digital technologies in creating supportive local and global communities
+Use of digital technologies in public health surveillance.
+Creating supportive local and global communities

 Nurses role in addressing contemporary healthcare problems arising from increasing globalisation (e.g. migration; trafficking people)